 We just returned from Hong Kong, where our holiday was split 50/50 between fun things to do in Hong Kong with kids and socializing.
 I credit this strategy because neither of us argued or even raised our voices for two weeks together.

 3. Give Each Other Some Space

-Even though my daughter is 9, we separate at least once during long holidays.
+Even though my daughter is 9 at the time of this original writing, we separate at least once during long holidays.
 I arrange a babysitter through the hotel concierge and head out to do things that she isn’t interested in.
 And, she loves the opportunity to play with someone new.

 4. Plan a Realistic Itinerary

 I suggest moving at a slower pace than you might otherwise in order to avoid burning each other out.
 It’s terribly important when traveling with family to stay relaxed and energized so that emotions don’t flare up.